 If you’re like most women, you’ve experienced period pain at some point in your life.
-A little bit of mild cramping can be considered “normal,” especially at the beginning of your period.
-But ideally, you won’t even feel your period coming at all.
+A little bit of mild cramping is often considered “normal,” especially at the beginning of your period.
+But when a period is truly healthy, you won’t even feel it coming at all.

 If you’re consistently having to pop painkillers like candy, or you’re in too much pain to go to work or school, then something deeper is going on.
 That type of period pain is not normal.
 In medicine, painful periods are called dysmenorrhea.